appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ![](https://i.imgur.com/OPQiXA8.png)

-#### **Accessing ElasticSearch Data using REST API**
+#### **Accessing Elasticsearch Data using REST API**

-You can access the [ElasticSearch REST](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html) APIs via the Arc Instance URL.
+You can access the [Elasticsearch REST](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs.html) APIs via the Arc Instance URL.
 You can either use the master credentials or create additional API keys with fine-grained access permissions.
 ![](https://i.imgur.com/Q3onHwn.png)

-#### **Changing ElasticSearch URL**
+#### **Changing Elasticsearch URL**

-You can update your ElasticSearch cluster URL at any point using the Appbase.io dashboard.
+You can update your Elasticsearch cluster URL at any point using the Appbase.io dashboard.
 All you need to do is just enter new URL and hit `Update Cluster Settings`.

-> **Note:** Make sure your new ElasticSearch cluster URL has open access till the deployment is completed.
+> **Note:** Make sure your new Elasticsearch cluster URL has open access till the deployment is completed.

 ![](https://i.imgur.com/Pb2midX.png)